rclone/rclone/docs/content/docs.md

 which feature does what.

-This flag can be useful for debugging and in exceptional circumstances (eg Google Drive limiting the total volume of Server Side Copies to 100GB/day).
+This flag can be useful for debugging and in exceptional circumstances (e.g. Google Drive limiting the total volume of Server Side Copies to 100GB/day).

 ### -n, --dry-run ###